dixiwang819/dixiwang819.github.io/away-from-math.md

 layout: default
 ---

-When I'm not doing math, I enjoy hiking.
+When I'm not doing math, I enjoy nature.